mjoras/trone/draft-thoji-scone-trone-protocol.md

 signal.
 If the network element wishes to signal a lower rate limit, they can replace the Rate Signal field with a different value that indicates the lower limit.
-If the network element wishes to signal a higher rate limit, they leave the Rate Signal field alone, preserving the signal from the network element thta has a lower rate limit policy.
+If the network element wishes to signal a higher rate limit, they leave the Rate Signal field alone, preserving the signal from the network element that has a lower rate limit policy.

 The following pseudocode indicates how a network element might detect a TRONE